bell07/minetest-player_api_modpack/skinsdb5/meta/readme.txt

-For each skin in textures folder a metadata file can be applied with "txt" suffilx.
-See character.txt for skin character.png for reference.
+For each skin in textures folder a metadata file can be applied with ".txt" suffix. character.png requires character.txt for example.
-The file contains:
-Skin name
-Author
-License
+For file content see player_api/skin_api.txt for reference.